Acquired brain injury

 Our care assistants also provide much needed emotional support, such as a listening ear to share worries.

 An acquired brain injury refers to a sudden injury to the brain that occurs after birth.
 This could be the result of a traumatic injury such as a severe blow or jolt, or it could be the result of a tumour, stroke, infection or haemorrhage.

 Common causes and symptoms

-An acquired brain injury can occur at any age and Bluebird Care assistants have experience of helping a variety of age groups.
+An acquired brain injury can occur at any age and our care assistants have experience of helping a variety of age groups.
 It may be caused by a fall, an assault, a road accident or sporting incident.
 The location and type of injury will determine the severity of damage, which skills and mental abilities are affected and for how long.

 Following a mild acquired brain injury, a person may experience concussion, loss of consciousness for a few seconds or minutes, dizziness or loss of balance, memory and concentration problems, headaches, mood and sleep changes, and sensitivity to light or sound.